vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

 In this blog post we have demonstrated how to represent a cross-encoder model as final re-ranking step on top of the previous retrieval and ranking methods introduced in previous blog posts.

-* Passage subword tokenization using [embedding](https://docs.vespa.ai/en/reference/embedding-reference.html#wordpiece-embedder),
-  and tensor fields in the document schema, for fast access during re-ranking (CoLBERT tensor and the BERT token ids).
 * Representing the cross-encoder model in Vespa ranking framework.
 * Multi-phase retrieval and ranking using three phases (dense retrieval, ColBERT re-ranking and finally cross-encoder re-ranking).
 * Documented the performance versus accuracy trade-offs for production deployments.
 * Dense retrieval accelerated by nearest neighbor search versus sparse retrieval accelerated by the dynamic pruning WAND algorithm.

-Now, you can go check out our [vespa sample application](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/passage-ranking-README.md) which lets you try out these state-of-the-art retrieval and ranking methods.
+Now, you can go check out our [vespa sample application](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/) which lets you try out these state-of-the-art retrieval and ranking methods.